 Step 1 to Becoming a UT Tyler Student: Connecting You to Your Success

 UT Tyler offers more than 80 undergraduate and graduate degree programs.
-Because our classes are small, about 26 students for most classes, you’ll never be just a face in the crowd.
-Our professors share their expertise while nurturing your development as a student, scholar and future professional ready to make a difference in your community.
-It’s no wonder that 3 out of 5 of our graduates have job offers before graduation.
+Because our classes are small, with an 18:1 average student-professor ratio, you’ll never be just a face in the crowd.
+Our professors share their expertise while nurturing your development as a student ready to make a difference in your community.
+It’s no wonder that many of our graduates have job offers before graduation.

 We Make It Easy to Apply at UT Tyler

-- First-time freshmen and transfer students with less than 30 semester credit hours
+- First-time freshman and transfer students with less than 30 semester credit hours

 completed should send an official transcript from each high school and college attended